Angelos Chanti: Ergotelis

 After impressing with his performances in the Gamma Ethniki, Chanti signed a 5-year contract with Super League side Ergotelis in 2010.
 He spent the next two season struggling to establish himself as a starter, but eventually solidified his place at the club's starting lineup during Ergotelis' short stay in the Football League during the 2012–13 season.
-In total, he made 34 league appearances and scored 4 goals, thus greatly contributing to the club's 2nd-place finish and swift return to the Superleague.
+In total, he made 34 league appearances and scored 4 goals, thus greatly contributing to the club's 2nd-place finish and swift return to the Super League.
 Chanti played for the Cretans in top-flight for two more seasons, and was appointed vice-captain of the team during his final season.
 In the summer transfer window of 2015, after Ergotelis was again relegated to the Football League, Chanti decided to move on.
 During his 5-year tenure with the club, Chanti summed up a total of 102 appearances and scored 11 goals in all competitions.

 Iraklis

-In June 2015, Chanti signed a two-year contract with the newly promoted Superleague club Iraklis.
+In June 2015, Chanti signed a two-year contract with the newly promoted Super League club Iraklis.
 However, as he was not gaining enough playing time, Chanti was released from his contract with Iraklis in January 2016.

 OFI

-After leaving Iraklis, Chanti returned to Crete, signing with ex-Superleage side OFI in the Gamma Ethniki, the third tier of the Greek football league system.
+After leaving Iraklis, Chanti returned to Crete, signing with ex-Super League side OFI in the Gamma Ethniki, the third tier of the Greek football league system.
 He contributed to the club's dynamic comeback to win the Group 4 championship with 4 goals in 14 appearances, and became a regular starter during the club's next two seasons in the Football League.
 His performances with OFI did not go unnoticed and in December 2017 he received his first call-up by the Jordanian national football team.
 However, as the club came to know financial instability at the end of 2017, Chanti freed himself from his contract in January 2018, when he filed a claim against the club for several months of unpaid wages.